kolarski/scraper/README.md

 Roadmap
 ---------------
-* Integrate with Node.js for paraller scraping
+* Integrate with Node.js for parallel scraping
 * Database layer for saving the information
 * MD5 cache check for already scraped resources
 * Integrating Brain.JS